eljenzalthegreat/SAEZ_Experiment_2/README.md

 This script creates a 10x10 NumPy array where each element is the square of integers ranging from 1 to 100.
 It then identifies and extracts elements from this array that are divisible by 3.

-1. I first created a 10 by 10 array, where each element is the square of the integers from 1 to 100.
+1. First, create a 10 by 10 array, where each element is the square of the integers from 1 to 100.
 This is done by creating a sequence of numbers from 1 to 100, squaring each number, and reshaping the resulting list into a 10x10 array.
-2. I then identified which of them are divisible by 3.
-I did this by using NumPy’s array indexing to select elements where the modulo operation (% 3) equals 0.
+2. Then, identify which of them are divisible by 3.
+We can do this by using NumPy’s array indexing to select elements where the modulo operation (% 3) equals 0.
-3. Then, I saved the identified divisible by 3 elements to a file named div_by_3.npy.
+3. Then, save the identified divisible by 3 elements to a file named div_by_3.npy.
 4. Print the results.